coleifer/peewee/docs/peewee/asyncio.rst

 ``await_()`` helper, which suspends the greenlet and passes control to the asyncio coroutine.

-Peewee wraps all this up in a general-purpose :py:meth:`AsyncDatabaseMixin.run` method, which is the entrypoint for pretty much all async operations:
+Peewee wraps all this up in a general-purpose :meth:`AsyncDatabaseMixin.run` method, which is the entrypoint for pretty much all async operations:

 .. code-block:: python